Xcn12/Catalog-of-participatory-reuse-challenges-solutions-and-lessons-learned/README.md

 ## InnerSource patterns
 The InnerSource pattern in Column 9 originates from [InnerSource Common](https://innersourcecommons.org/).
 You can access the patterns via [InnerSource Pattern](https://patterns.innersourcecommons.org/).

+## Contact information
+Contact me if you are interested in sharing your participatory reuse challenges, solutions, and lessons learned.
+Email: xingru.chen@bth.se